jfreeze/horizon/README.md

 ## Configuring Tailwind for FreeBSD

-The default mix aliases for assets in a Phoenix project are:
+The default `setup` and `deploy` mix aliases for assets in a Phoenix project are:

 ```
 "assets.setup": [